-Drivers of health and hygiene messages in communities
+8.5.4 Drivers of health and hygiene messages in communities

-Key people who advocate for change in hygiene practices within communities are generally women, school children and community leaders.
-Health and hygiene education programmes should seek to influence these groups who can easily influence change of behavior and create awareness in their respective homes, schools and communities.
-Health and hygiene education and awareness programme should target community members with the most influence if they are to achieve the intended outcomes in a massive scale.
+Key people who advocate for change in hygiene practices within communities are generally women.
+Health and hygiene education programmes should seek to influence women who can easily influence change of behavior and create awareness in their respective homes.
+Community leaders who command respect of the community are also better placed to influence the community to consider good hygiene practices and improved, safe sanitation.
+School children are also good at taking hygiene messages home and sharing them with their families.
+Health and hygiene education and awareness programme should thus target community members with the most influence if they are to achieve the intended outcomes in a massive scale.